-Evidence of the establishment of joint management teams by the co-ordinators for individual collaboration programmes from partnering institutions, and definition and codification of the protocol for communication among the members of the team - and between the team, the partner institutions and the students - has helped to embed the key channels through which quality assurance and enhancement can be pursued.
-This includes, in some instances, an annual meeting devoted solely to quality assurance.

-There is evidence of Schools and Colleges undertaking not only annual quality review of the administration and academic content of collaborative programmes, such as that exercised through the production of the annual programme report, but also annual review of the financial viability of such programmes.

-There are examples where improved and enhanced contact with the cohort of potential students as part of a programme recruitment strategy has helped to increase student numbers in excess of the projected targets and has also improved student retention.
+- Establishment of a Programme Management Team (PMT) and definition and codification of the protocol for communication among the members of the team - and between the team, the partner institutions and the students - has helped to embed the key channels through which quality assurance and enhancement can be pursued.
+This includes, in some instances, an annual meeting devoted solely to quality assurance. - There is evidence of Schools and Colleges undertaking not only annual quality review of the administration and academic content of collaborative programmes, such as that exercised through the production of the annual programme report, but also annual review of the financial viability of such programmes. - There are examples where improved and enhanced contact with the cohort of potential students as part of a programme recruitment strategy has helped to increase student numbers in excess of the projected targets and has also improved student retention.
 Additional supports for students once accepted and registered to the programme, such as a 'Survival Guide' supplied by each host institution for all visiting students of that institution, a dedicated new student orientation programme and assisted student registration sessions, likewise promote retention and help to enhance the student experience.
-A further example of this is the provision of a short, optional, summer school session (or other similar session available during the academic year), oncampus at UCD in Dublin, which helps students on overseas programmes to better connect with UCD.
+A further example of this is the provision of a short, optional, summer school session (or other similar session available during the academic year), on-campus at UCD in Dublin, which helps students on overseas programmes to better connect with UCD.
 Frequent visits by UCD staff to overseas locations are also useful.

-In the majority of the reports, feedback received from students on individual modules is outlined in detail, with concomitant plans for amending the curriculum to address the concerns which have been raised.

-Lists of meeting dates for the programme teams are provided as appendices to the reports, including, in some instances, detailed agendas and descriptions of aims and objectives.
+- In the majority of the reports, feedback received from students on individual modules is outlined in detail, with concomitant plans for amending the curriculum to address the concerns which have been raised. - Lists of meeting dates for the programme teams are provided as appendices to the reports, including, in some instances, detailed agendas and descriptions of aims and objectives.